Alec Randall: Honours

 Randall was appointed Companion of the Order of St Michael and St George (CMG) in the 1944 Birthday Honours, and promoted to Knight Commander (KCMG) in the 1949 New Year Honours.
-He was appointed Officer of the Order of the British Empire (OBE) in 1920.
+He was appointed an Officer of the Order of the British Empire (OBE) in 1920 for services in connection with the War.
 In 1946, he was awarded the Grand Cross of the Order of the Dannebrog by Denmark.